Sjoerd-de-Witte/vb/README.md

 </details>

 However we didn't use the layout since we decided to begin on a small scale and didn't have any time to expand the container zones in our model becuase of finetuning.

+#### How can we simulate container data?
+Using reinforcement learning we didn't realy have to make new data like the dataset we have been given.
+The only thing we have done is make a random list of high and low priorities (using numbers 1 to 4 ) to simulate a ship.